Roland D-50: Legacy

 The "Pizzagogo" preset has a lively plucking strings impression.
-It was used in the song Englishman in New York by Sting.
-Following that, Enya's song Orinoco Flow famously featured "Pizzagogo" with emphasised attack.
-The band Queen featured "Pizzagogo" in the song The Miracle.
+Enya's song "Orinoco Flow" famously featured "Pizzagogo" with emphasised attack.

-The Roland V-Synth and V-Synth XT can load a card which emulates the D-50.
+The Roland V-Synth and V-Synth XT can load a card that emulates the D-50.
 In this mode, they copy the D-50 almost perfectly, although they lose the more sophisticated V-Synth capabilities.

 On September 8, 2017, Roland announced the Roland D-05, a miniaturized version of the D-50, as part of their Boutique series.
 The instrument includes the original presets of the D-50, plus all of the ROM expansions Roland created for it.
 The instrument was released in October 2017.

-Also in 2017, Roland released a VST plugin version of the D-50. via their Roland Cloud website.
+Also in 2017, Roland released a VST plugin version of the D-50 via their Roland Cloud website.